 - Bastard Girlfriend: Buffy is devastated over how she had become this.

-- Bat Deduction: Just the mention of Katrina's name is enough for Buffy to remember their encounter in "I Was Made To Love You", and realise Warren is setting her up.
+- Bat Deduction: Just the mention of Katrina's name is enough for Buffy to remember their encounter in "I Was Made To Love You", and realize Warren is setting her up.